Newcomen/Newcomen/README.md

 [![Project Stage Badge: Development]][Project Stage Page] [![License Badge]][GPL-3.0 License]

-This projects contains a (not-so-simple) script and some documentation explaining how to create a setup that hosts a website on [Github Pages] without mixing the content of the website with the website's templates and resources.
+This repository contains a (not-so-simple) script that will gather the contents of given source repositories, combine them and push them to a given target repository.

-For full documentation please visit [the project website][Newcomen].
+## For full documentation please visit [the project website][Newcomen].

 ---

 Created by [Potherca] under a [GPL-3.0 License].

 [Project Stage Badge: Development]: http://img.shields.io/badge/Project%20Stage-Development-yellowgreen.svg